Welcome

 Much as I loved my parents, I do wish they'd given me a more distinctive name!
 To clarify: I'm the John Robinson who was schooled at Engayne, Brentwood and Cambridge; worked at the BBC, Goldsmiths' and King's Colleges; walks everywhere, takes lots of pictures, and likes big old computers.
 You can read more about me on the 3 pages of this CV.
 To complete the profile (and just so that everyone knows): I'm British, male, single, heterosexual and omnivorous (and determined never to be denied the pleasure of eating well-reared and skilfully-cooked meat).
 I respect all religious beliefs, but personally hold sacred only the balance of nature - howsoever it came about - which I believe to be catastrophically threatened by burgeoning human numbers.
 Best stop there, before the profile morphs into a mission statement!
 Oh, and another thing - I can't be bothered with "political correctness".

 This website first appeared in 2000 (as www.genre.fsnet.co.uk).
 Most of the popular pages are still here, with lots of new stuff and more to come.
 If you're looking for specific content, the site map will locate it faster than the navigation buttons!
-The latter are handy for jumping around the tree of pages; a white name shows where you are at each level, red ones in the same group link across to alternatives.
-Throughout the site, images with red borders are links which will open in a new tab or window.
+Throughout the site, red text and red-bordered images are links.
 I welcome all constructive comments and enquiries via the contact page.

 Quick links to popular pages